jstyers32/avalonia-docs/docs/concepts/toplevel.md

 ### RequestAnimationFrame

-Enqueues a callback to be called on the next animation tick
+Enqueues a callback to be called on the next animation tick.

 ```cs
 void RequestAnimationFrame(Action<TimeSpan> action)